 A: No — and some experts say pre-exercise stretching may even hinder performance.

 When muscle stretches during activity, it causes an automatic spring-back contraction, called the stretch reflex, which gives you a burst of power.
 (Plyometric exercises are based on this mechanism.
-For more on plyos, see “Elastic Energy” in the June 2007 archives.)
+For more on plyos, see “Elastic Energy”.)
 Shrier found that stretching just prior to activity might hamper that reflex and decrease the amount of force your muscles can produce when, say, jumping.

 “Stretching desensitizes the stretch reflex,” explains fitness expert Pavel Tsatsouline, author of Power to the People: Russian Strength Training Secrets for Every American (Dragon Door, 1999).
 “When a muscle is stretched and held for the purpose of lengthening it, it retains that length for a period of time, and when a muscle is too long, you don’t have as much strength.”